 Leaf length (cm)

-The leaf length of fully developed guava leaf was measured from leaf base to the tip of the leaf by scale from selected varieties of guava and values were presented in centimeters.
+The leaf length of fully developed guava leaf was measured from leaf base to the tip of the leaf by scale from selected varieties of guava and values were presented in centimetres.

 Leaf width (cm)

-Leaf width of five guava varieties was measured by using a scale from mid portion of four leaves and value was presented in centimeters.
+Leaf width of five guava varieties was measured by using a scale from mid portion of four leaves and value was presented in centimetres.

 Leaf area (cm2)